 - 8 ounces fresh baguette, sliced 1/2" thick on the bias

 - 1 lb. fava beans, unshelled

-- 2 teaspoons fresh lemon juice
+- 1 tablespoon fresh lemon juice

 - 3 tablespoons extra virgin olive oil, plus more for the crostini

 - salt and pepper, to taste